kamilkisiela/graphql-config/docs/author-extensions.md

 `;
 ```

-With `CodeFileLoader` you're able to extract those GraphQL pieces:
+With `CodeFileLoader` you can extract those GraphQL pieces:

 ```yaml
 schema: './src/modules/*.ts' # uses a glob pattern to look for files